Conformal Prediction for Hierarchical Data: Introduction

 Recent developments have extended conformal prediction to multivariate settings, where the main challenge lies in accounting for dependencies among components.
 Existing approaches include copula-based methods \citep{messoudi2021copula}, directional quantile regression \citep{feldman2023calibrated}, and optimal-transport-based formulations \citep{klein2025multivariate, thurin2025optimal}.
 This literature focuses on constructing joint prediction regions that target joint coverage.
 Among these, ellipsoidal prediction regions proposed by \citet{johnstone2021conformal} and \citet{messoudi2022ellipsoidal} offer a particularly tractable formulation.
 Although our main interest lies in component-wise coverage, we also consider joint coverage for completeness, by adapting the ellipsoidal approach of \citet{johnstone2021conformal} and \citet{messoudi2022ellipsoidal} to hierarchical data (see Section~\ref{sec:ellipsoidalscp}).

 \textbf{Terminology clarification.} The term ``hierarchical'' has also appeared in the context of conformal prediction, with a different meaning.
 For instance, \citet{lee2023distribution}, \citet{dunn2023distribution}, and \citet{duchi2024predictive} study settings involving data from multiple sources or environments rather than hierarchical aggregation constraints.
 The latter work explicitly uses the term ``multi-environment'' to avoid confusion.
 Similarly, in classification, \citet{mortier2025conformal} consider a hierarchy over possible classes, which is unrelated to the hierarchical setting we consider and describe in Section~\ref{sec:setting}.
+Please note that the concept of hierarchical data is also not related to ``hierarchical modeling'' \citep{HM}.